anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

 - relevant metadata (time, inputs, outputs, etc.)
 - thresholds / expectations that failed
 - drift detection tests that were conducted
-- data from reference and target windows
+- data from reference and test windows
 - [log](logging.md){:target="_blank"} records from the relevant window of time

 ```bash